 Vendor and 3d-Party Risk Management

-Also, it’s advisable to manage and mitigate 3-d party risks with the help of SLA agreements.
-In these agreements, you should clearly indicate the ways in which any possible Security and Data Privacy risks are to be taken care of by the 3d party you are dealing with.
+Also, it’s advisable to manage and mitigate third party risks with the help of service-level agreements (SLA).
+In these agreements, you should clearly indicate the ways in which any possible security and data privacy risks are to be taken care of by the third party you are dealing with.

 Payment Processing Compliance Challenges